Master's and doctoral study

 The LLM (International Law and Politics) is a partly taught and partly research-based interdisciplinary degree for students with a law background who are interested in developing their knowledge of international law and in examining the political nature of the international order.

 The degree requires students to complete four courses and a dissertation on a topic of their choice.
-Courses cover a wide range of topics, from International Criminal Law to the Law of International Trade.
+Courses cover a wide range of topics, such as International Criminal Law, Law of the Sea, International human Rights and Law of International Trade.

 The Faculty of Law offers a full range of supervision for doctoral studies.
 PhD enquiries should be made in the first instance to the Postgraduate Administrator.